Inference for high-dimensional instrumental variables regression: Materials required for Section

 We require the following assumption for the bounds of this section.

-\begin{assu}[Compatibility conditions] \begin{enumerate*}[label=(\arabic{*})] \item For each active set~$\Saj$ of the first-stage model, there exists a constant~$\ccompj^2 > 0$ such that~$\dZ$ satisfies the compatibility condition with respect to~$\Saj$ and~$\ccompj^2$.
+\begin{assu}[Compatibility conditions] \begin{enumerate*}[label=(\arabic{*})] \item There exists for each active set~$\Saj$ of the first-stage model a constant~$\ccompj^2 > 0$ such that~$\dZ$ satisfies the compatibility condition with respect to~$\Saj$ and~$\ccompj^2$.
 We assume that the~$\n$-indexed sequences of such constants~$\ccompj^2$ are bounded strictly away from zero uniformly in~$\n$.
 We write~$\ccompa^2:=\maxjpx\ccompj^2$. \item There exists a constant~$\ccompb$ such that~$\dDh$ satisfies the compatibility condition with respect to~$\Sb$ and~$\ccompb$.
 We assume that the~$\n$-indexed sequence of such constants is bounded strictly away from zero uniformly in~$\n$. \end{enumerate*} \end{assu}

+Assumption \ref{assu:ccss} imposes the compatibility condition on the random object $\widehat{\bm{D}}$.
+In Lemma \ref{ccssg} below, we provide sufficient conditions under which Assumption~\ref{assu:ccss} holds with high probability.

-As stated in Definition~\ref{def:cc}, whether~$\dZ$ satisfies the compatibility condition with respect to one active set~$\Sa_{j_1}$ does not bear directly on whether it satisfies the compatibility condition with respect to another active set~$\Sa_{j_2}$ for~$j_1,j_2\in[\px]$.
+Note that whether~$\dZ$ satisfies the compatibility condition with respect to one active set~$\Sa_{j_1}$ does not bear directly on whether it satisfies the compatibility condition with respect to another active set~$\Sa_{j_2}$ for~$j_1,j_2\in[\px]$.
 As such, it is non-trivial to assume that the compatibility condition as specified in Definition~\ref{def:cc} holds for each active set~$\Saj$ for~$j\in[\px]$ when~$\px$ tends to infinity.
 However, the condition that~$\dZ$ satisfies the compatibility condition with respect to each active set~$\Saj$ is entailed by requiring that~$\kappa(s, c_0)$ of~\eqref{re} for~$s=\max_{j\in[\px]\saj}$ and~$c_0=3$ be bounded away from 0.
+Thus, the need to accommodate multiple active sets does not thereby significantly alter the treatment of the compatibility condition.

 \myappendix{ The following bound is required for Lemma~\ref{lem:eessg}

 \begin{lem}[Control of $\|\dDh^\top\newu/\n\|_\infty$] Let $\newu=\du + [(\dD-\dDh) + \dV]\rb$.
 Then,

 \end{lem}